Bladder Cystitis Imaging

 Degree of confidence

-CT scans demonstrate the calcifications of cystitis better than plain radiographs, IVU images, or sonograms.[17]
-CT is also helpful in the staging of bladder carcinomas.
-CT is more sensitive than conventional radiography in the detection of calcifications and in depicting emphysematous cystitis.
+CT scans demonstrate the calcifications of cystitis better than do plain radiographs, IVU images, or sonograms.
+[26] CT scanning is also helpful in the staging of bladder carcinomas and in depicting emphysematous cystitis.

-The prostate may be infected with C albicans in male patients with diabetes of any age.
-CT may depict foci of low attenuation in the prostate, but such a finding is nonspecific.
+The prostate may be infected with Candida albicans in male patients with diabetes of any age.
+CT scanning may depict foci of low attenuation in the prostate, but such a finding is nonspecific.
 The differential diagnosis includes cystitis cystica and, occasionally, a tumor.

-It is to be expected that with increasing use of CT, the incidence of findings of calcification in bladder lesions will rise; such calcification should be sought.
+It is to be expected that with increasing use of CT scanning, the incidence of findings of calcification in bladder lesions will rise; such calcification should be sought.
 Other causes of bladder wall calcification include tuberculous schistosomiasis, bladder tumors, and postirradiation cystitis.

 Magnetic Resonance Imaging